MATR

 Description

-MATR. blends gestural theatre and words, drama and irony.
+“MATR” blends gestural theatre and words, irony and drama.
 The performance’s main idea is to question pain and its denial.
 Human beings often react to suffering and wounds by denying, rejecting or by suppressing these concepts, but trauma rarely leaves the body.

 The performance, which takes shape in a set of photographs punctuated by omnipresent loneliness, consists of a regressus ad uterum as an indispensable rite; a kind of journey to accept reality and to confront the difficulty of feeling alone and lost in the world, as well as to give voice to an inexplicable, innate sense of guilt.